 Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.
 If you feel there is a medication which should be on repeat prescription but is not, please enquire with our receptionists and if appropriate it will be corrected

-Please allow two full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.
-If you have nominated a pharmacy you should collect your medication from that pharmacy after the 48hrs.
+Please allow three full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.
+If you have nominated a pharmacy you will need to give them time to dispense your medication after they have received the prescription.